First Timer's Guide to Courir de Mardi Gras

 Whether you participate or just watch, and it’s a must for anyone seeking authentic #OnlyLouisiana!
-Visit St. Landry Parish for more information on their run and Louisiana’s Mardi Gras page for more events throughout the state.
+Visit St. Landry Parish for more information.

 4 Easy Steps to Make Your Own Courir De Mardi Gras Costume

 Joining in?
 Here’s how to make your own courir costume!
 There are a myriad of designs and styles, below is just one example.

 Start with a pair of scrubs or another combination of pants and a top.
 If you use short-sleeved scrubs, a good tip is to layer some long sleeves underneath for warmth on the day-of.
 Louisiana weather is temperamental, so Mardi Gras day could be freezing or balmy!

 - Prepare your scraps of fabric.
 Use a variety of colors and patterns or just one, it’s your choice but the crazier the better and have fun with it!
 Cut fabric 8-12 inches wide.
 Its length will depend on what part of the costume it will be put on (around the legs, chest, sleeve, etc.).
 Cut 1-inch-wide strips into the fabric, leaving an uncut border along one edge, to create the fringe effect.
 Using pinking shears can reduce fraying.